 Almost every "neon", "Fluorescent", "Opera Pink" or "Highlighter" bright color will fade within weeks of indirect minor sun exposure.
 Many dye inks like copic markers, fountain pen inks and alcohol inks that were man-made to be very vibrant will fade.

 All "Prussian" blue and green colors will fade with light exposure, but do a very odd thing in shade - recover.
 Prussian pigment was a chemistry accident that resulted in a very nice blue, but the colors react very oddly to light.
 Prussian will fade in the sun, but later the color can restore itself to the original state if left in shade for several weeks or more.
-Because Prussian colors (due to a bleaching effect chemical reaction of iron salt + UV light) recover when removed from UV, many manufacturer's will tell you that it is a permanent and totally lightfast color.
+Because Prussian colors (due to a bleaching effect chemical reaction of iron salt + UV light) recover when removed from light, many manufacturer's will tell you that it is a permanent and totally lightfast color.
 I don't use Prussian for art to sell.
 Who really wants to worry about moving their painting off the wall and into a closet to wait for the colors to recover?

 JUST BECAUSE IT FADES, DOESN'T MEAN IT IS A LOW QUALITY PRODUCT: